qookei/image_create/README.md

   -s size                  specifies the image size, eg: 1G, 512M -l loader                specifies the loader to use
+                           supported loaders: grub, limine -a arch                  create image for the requested architecture
+                           default: x86_64, supported: x86_64, aarch64
-                           supported loaders: grub, limine -b                       makes the image BIOS bootable -e                       makes the image EFI bootable -h                       shows this help message
+  -b                       makes the image BIOS bootable -e                       makes the image EFI bootable -h                       shows this help message